Umbilical Cord Resources

 The umbilical cord was fixed in formalin.
 May it still be used for the Umbilical Cord Testing?

-What is the window of drug exposure for umbilical cord?
+What is the window of drug exposure for drugs of abuse in meconium and umbilical cord tissue and why?

 When will I receive umbilical cord results?